Beautiful 8 Day Summer Self Drive Tour of the Complete Ring Road with the South Coast In-Depth

-Take in the top spots of Iceland and more on this 8-day self-drive tour with a focus on the South Coast, where the most famous attractions of Iceland abound.
-Discover the natural beauty of the country as you travel around the Ring Road in a complete circle from Iceland’s capital, Reykjavík; taking advantage of the longer days under the midnight sun.
+Take in the top spots of Iceland and more on this 8-day self-drive tour focusing on the South Coast, where the most famous attractions of Iceland abound.
+Discover the country's natural beauty as you travel around the Ring Road in a complete circle from Iceland's capital, Reykjavik.
+Take advantage of the longer days under the midnight sun.

 This itinerary is perfect for those who would love to see the full variety of landscapes and attractions Iceland has to offer while having the ability to go at your own pace.

 Your tour will begin as soon as you land in Iceland.
 You won't have to worry about transfers because you will pick up your car straight from the airport.
 Then for the next 8 days, you will explore this nation to the fullest.
 You will visit the must-see attractions around the Ring Road with an in-depth focus on the South Coast.
 You will begin with the famous Golden Circle, then head south, stopping at the incredible waterfalls, pristine coast, staggering cliffs, and black sand beaches.

 You will visit the otherworldly Jokulsarlon Glacier Lagoon, with its floating icebergs, before heading to the untouched Eastfjords.
 You will then make your way through the geothermal northeast of Iceland.
 Then after stopping in the capital of the north, Akureyri, you will complete your circle, arriving back in Reykjavík.

 To make this trip even more memorable, you will be able to add extra activities when you book.
 You could visit the adored Blue Lagoon Spa, take a whale watching tour from Husavik, go horse riding, hike a glacier, visit an ice cave or delve deep into a volcano.

 A massive benefit of this vacation is that your itinerary and accommodation are taken care of, so while you're traveling around the country, you can focus on the sites that spark joy for you and not worry about the finer details.